Camarines Sur: History

-Pre-colonial and Spanish colonial era
+Early history

 The earliest settlers in Camarines Sur are the Isarog Agta people who live within the circumference of Mount Isarog and the Iraya Agta who live within the circumference of Mount Iraya.
 They have been in the province for thousands of years and have been one of the first settlers in the entire Philippines.

+Spanish occupation

 In July 1569, Luis Enríquez de Guzmán, a member of the expedition led by Maestro de Campo Mateo de Saz and Captain Martín de Goiti, led a group which crossed from Burias and Ticao islands and landed on a coastal settlement called Ibalon in what is now the province of Sorsogon.
 From this point another expedition was sent to explore the interior and founded the town of Camalig.

 In 1573, Spanish conquistador Juan de Salcedo penetrated the Bicol Peninsula from the north as made it as far south as Libon, establishing the settlement of Santiago de Libon.
 José María de Peñaranda, the first governor of Albay and a military engineer, was made corregidor of the province on 14 May 1834.
 He constructed public buildings and built roads and bridges.
 The entire Bicol Peninsula was organized as one province with two divisions, Camarines in the northwest and Ibalon in the southeast.
 In 1636, the two were separated.

 Known centuries ago as the Tierra de Camarines, the province is distinctly Spanish-founded settlement.
 Its name having been derived from camaronchones or camarines, a Spanish word for kamalig referring to small nipa or bamboo-made huts by the natives.

-In 1574, Governor General Guido de Lavezaris referred Camarines Sur to the King of Spain as Los Camarines, after the abundance of camarins-rice granaries – which were conspicuous features of the area.
+In 1574, Governor-General Guido de Lavezaris referred Camarines Sur to the King of Spain as Los Camarines, after the abundance of camarins-rice granaries – which were conspicuous features of the area.

 Spanish colonizers later subjugated its people and denominated the area into two distinct aggrupations.

 Partido de Camarines was partitioned into Camarines Sur and Camarines Norte in 1829, and thereafter underwent fusion, annexations and re-partitions until 19 March 1919, when two provinces, jointly called Ambos Camarines, were finally separated with their present boundaries by decree of the First Philippine Legislature.

 The Philippine Revolution started in Ambos Camarines when Elías Ángeles and Félix Plazo, Filipino corporals in the Spanish Army, sided with revolutionists and fought the local Spanish forces on 17 September 1898.
 Governor Vicente Zaidín capitulated to the revolutionists on the following day.
 With the arrival of General Vicente Lukbán, the revolutionary government in the Bicol Region was established.

-American colonial era and World War II
+American occupation

 The American forces occupied the Bicol Peninsula in January 1900.
 In March of the same year.
 General John M. Bell was made the military governor of the southeastern Luzon.
 Civil government was finally established in Ambos Camarines in April 1901.